vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

  because it depends on DPAPI.

 ### `PasswordProtectedKeyCipher`
 This cipher derives the symmetric key from a passed-in password.
-The derivation is intentionally slow process and this cipher should not be used for frequent encryption and decryption with different passwords.
-Since the key is derived from the password each time, the cipher does not need to manage the symmetric key and it disables the inherited methods of the `IKeyManagement` by doing nothing and returning `null-s.
-The password is passed to the cipher in the constructor as string.
+The derivation is an intentionally slow process and this cipher should not be used for frequent encryption and decryption with different passwords.
+Since the key is derived from the password each time, the cipher does not need to manage the symmetric key and it disables the inherited methods of the `IKeyManagement` by doing nothing and returning `null`-s.
+The password is passed to the cipher in the constructor as a `string`.
 It also takes two additional parameters needed for the password key derivation: number of iterations and salt length.
 The minimum number of iterations is 4096.
 Any number below this will result in throwing an exception.
 The default value is 16384.
 The more iterations are specified the safer and the slower the key-derivation process is.
 The minimum salt length is 8 bytes, the default length is 24, and the recommended length is as long as the length of the generated key is, e.g. if the key is 256 bits long the salt should be 32 bytes long.

 ### `EncryptedNewKeyCipher`
-Common problem of the ciphers `EncryptedKeyCipher` and `ProtectedKeyCipher` is that, if the key file is lost or somehow the key is compromised, all protected documents will be inaccessible or will lose their confidentiality.
+A common problem of the ciphers `EncryptedKeyCipher` and `ProtectedKeyCipher` is that, if the key file is lost or somehow the key is compromised, all protected documents will be inaccessible or will lose their confidentiality.
 The problem is addressed by the `EncryptedNewKeyCipher` naturally for the price of a certain performance degradation.

 This cipher generates a new symmetric encryption key for each document, encrypts the key with a public key from a certificate and stores it in the crypto-package itself.
-There is no key file, and no key management.
+There is no key file and no key management.
 If a key is compromised only the document from the same crypto-package is compromised.
 The drawback is that the entire encryption process is slower.

 In the sample above if you simply replace `EncryptedKeyCipher` with `EncryptedNewKeyCipher` you will get a valid working example of instantiating the latter.
-Since this cipher stores the key in the document the inherited methods of the interface `IKeyManagement` do nothing and return null-s.
+Since this cipher stores the key in the document, the inherited methods of the interface `IKeyManagement` do nothing and return `null`-s.

 ### `EncryptedNewKeyHashedCipher`
 This cipher adds in the crypto-package the cryptographic hash of the encrypted document.
 This ensures that the included document has not been modified, guaranteeing the integrity of the document.
 The hash algorithm is specified in the constructor along with the length of the hash "salt" eliminating the possibility of hash dictionary attacks.